 Music – composing, songwriting, recording of a master of an artist’s work, and concert production*

 Commissions may be eligible; please contact your Cultural Funding Officer to determine eligibility.

 *Productions are Ottawa-based presentations of an artist’s own work.
 Presenters showcasing other artists’ work are not eligible to apply for funding.

-Please review the required support material for each discipline in the application form.
+Please review the required support material for each discipline.